davidrbourke/KCAD/03. Deployments/README.md

   - 5 Pods in v1 deployment, **1** pod in v2 deployment - will split load 83/17 - 17% of traffic is going to the new deployment
 4. Once tests are complete, increase the Pods in the v2 deployment, reduce the pods in the v1 deployment down to zero

-A Service Mesh like Istio are more specific about Canary deployments, e.g. you could route 1% of traffic.
+A Service Mesh like Istio is more specific about Canary deployments, e.g. you could route 1% of traffic.

 ## Stateful Sets

-Similar to Deployments, create Pods, scale-up/down.
-But Pods are deployed in a sequential order, the next Pod won't start up until the current one is running.
-Each Pod get a unique Pod name based on the index of start sequence, there are no random Pod names.
-E.g., <pod-name>-0, <pod-name>-1, etc.
+Similar to Deployments, it creates Pods, scale-up/down.
+But Pods are deployed in a **sequential order**, the next Pod won't start up until the current one is running.
+Each Pod gets a unique Pod name based on the index of the start sequence, there are no random Pod names.
+E.g., `<pod-name>-0`, `<pod-name>-1`, etc.

-A scenario where you would need this, if is running a database, e.g. Mongo/mySQl with master-slave configuration.
+A scenario where you would need this, if running a database, e.g. Mongo/mySQL with a master-slave configuration.
 You want the master Pod to start up first, the first slave Pod next, which will clone from master, the second slave next which will clone from slave-1.
-You also need consistent Pod names (not random suffix), so that you know that master will be <pod-name>-0 always.
+You also need consistent Pod names (not random suffix), so that you know that master will be `<pod-name>-0` always.

 ```
 apiVersion: apps/v1